I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Thunder can be considered a greige.
 But, in different lighting situations, it can look more gray than greige once it’s painted on the wall.
 If you were to look at the paint chip you get from Benjamin Moore, it does, however, look a bit more beige.

 That’s the problem with those small paint ship samples.
 They aren’t fully accurate.
-Always swatch the actual paint color or use peel & stick paint samples to test out paint colors.
+Always swatch the actual paint color or use Samplize peel & stick paint samples to test out paint colors.
 Check out my full review on Samplize Peel & Stick Paint Samples.

 Is Thunder Warm or Cool?